 We've compiled some of the frequently asked questions about life on campus under the NEST Plan this fall.
 Additional information will be added as necessary.

 Whether or not you can switch your in-person classes to online sections depends on course availability, but changes to your class schedule are not encouraged after the first full week of classes.
 You may wish to visit with an academic advisor to explore your options via an online appointment at: svsu.edu/aac.

 Some in-person courses were moved to an online or hybrid format in July.
 If your in-person courses were affected by this change, it will be indicated on your course schedule.
-Because of social distancing guidelines, some face-to-face coureses will not be able to accomodate all students at one time; faculty are currently developing courses that may be technologically enhanced or may require students to attend class on a rotating basis.
-More information on potential instructional changes can be found in the July 28 Student/Parent Webinar: svsu.edu/nestplan/webinar.
+Because of social distancing guidelines, some face-to-face coureses will not be able to accomodate all students at one time, so it may be required for students to attend class on a rotating basis.
+It is important for faculty and students to support the flexibility required by the the pandemic.